-Staff will record any welfare concern that they have about a child CPOMS, with a body map (where injuries have been observed) and the safeguarding team alerted.
-Records must be completed as soon as possible after the incident/event and uploaded to CPOMS.
+Staff will record any welfare concern that they have about a child on CPOMS, with a body map (where injuries have been observed) to be passed to the DSL.
+Records must be completed as soon as possible after the incident/event and dated and it is automatically logged under the name of the person recording the incident.
 Staff must be aware that their records might have to be used as evidence in court and must therefore be mindful of the need to distinguish fact from opinion.
 However, staff must not attempt to investigate a situation themselves.